iamsiva11/Py-flask/README.md

 # Flask repo

-Python flask - Code examples, gettign started guide, etc
+Python flask - Code examples, getting started guide, etc

-Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
+Flask is a micro web framework for Python based on Werkzeug, Jinja 2 and good intentions.